ADHD Burnout in Mothers: Signs, Causes and Recovery

 What was once a minor irritation becomes unbearable.
 The sound of the baby crying while the kettle boils and the washing machine spins.
 Being touched after a full day of holding, feeding, and carrying.
 Clutter in the kitchen that feels physically painful to look at.

 This is not being dramatic or difficult.
 Sensory overload is one of the earliest and most reliable signs that a neurodivergent nervous system is approaching collapse.
 Research confirms that sensory processing difficulties independently predict perceived stress and burnout symptoms, even in otherwise healthy adults.
-For mothers with ADHD, particularly those who also have autistic traits, sensory sensitivity in the postpartum period can be relentless.
+For individuals with ADHD, particularly those who also have autistic traits, sensory sensitivity after birth can be relentless.
+It is not a weakness to become overwhelmed when your nervous system has had no opportunity to recover.

 Executive dysfunction and decision paralysis

-Executive dysfunction turns ordinary decisions, like what to eat, where to start, what the baby needs right now, into tasks that feel genuinely impossible.
-You walk into a room and the thought vanishes.
-You open your phone to check the time and twenty minutes later you have no idea what you were doing.
+Executive dysfunction turns ordinary decisions, like what to eat, where to start, and what the baby needs right now, into tasks that feel genuinely impossible.
+You walk into a room, and the thought vanishes.
+You open your phone to check the time, and twenty minutes later, you have no idea what you were doing.
 You know the baby needs feeding, but you cannot sequence the steps to make it happen.

 Brain fog, dissociation, and feeling blank